readmana2/GitHubAPIVisualisation/README.md

 For this project I focused on provididng measurements of all the activity in a user's github account.
-It gets a bit messy when the account has extremely large levels of activity but seems to be fine for smaller amounts My Visualisation consists of two graphs.
+It gets a bit messy when the account has extremely large levels of activity but seems to be fine for smaller amounts.
+My Visualisation consists of two graphs.

 The first is a graph showing every single commit that has ever occurred in a users account.